Japanese aircraft carrier Sōryū: Machinery

-Sōryū was fitted with four geared steam turbine sets with a total of 152000 shp, each driving one propeller shaft using steam provided by eight Kampon water-tube boilers.
+Sōryū was fitted with four geared steam turbine sets with a total of 152000 shp, each driving one propeller shaft using steam provided by eight water-tube boilers.
 The turbines and boilers were the same as those used in the s.
 The ship's power and slim, cruiser-type hull, with a length-to-beam ratio of 10:1, gave her a speed of 34.5 kn and made her the fastest carrier in the world at the time of her commissioning.
 Sōryū carried 3670 LT of fuel oil which gave her a range of 7750 nmi at 18 kn.
 The boiler uptakes were trunked together to the ship's starboard side amidships and exhausted just below flight deck level through two funnels curved downwards.